Introduction

 - Preparation:

-- Gather your materials: white vinegar, baking soda, a soft cloth, a small bowl, and a soft-bristle brush.
+- Gather materials: white vinegar, baking soda, a soft cloth, a small bowl, and a soft-bristle brush.

 - Application: